shangzhouye/search-and-navigation-public/README.md

    - Figure 4~6 shows the navigation trajectory of the robot.

    - Figure 7~9 shows the navigation trajectory of the robot with the fine grid1 with 0.1m grid size.

-## Report

-A more detailed report can be found [here](https://github.com/shangzhouye/search-and-navigation-public/blob/master/ME469_report.pdf).